Tsavo East National Park

 Tsavo East National Park is a national park in Kenya with an area of 13747 km2.
-It was established in April 1948 and covers a semi-arid area previously known as the Taru Desert.
-Together with the Tsavo West National Park, it forms an area of about 22,000 square kilometers.
-The Tsavo River flows west to east through the national park, which is located in the Taita-Taveta County of the former Coast Province.
+Established in April 1948 covering a semi-arid area previously known as the Taru Desert.
+Together with the Tsavo West National Park, it forms an area of about 22000 km2.
+The Tsavo River flows west to east through the national park, which is located in the Taita-Taveta County the former Coast Province.